IID Sampling from Intractable Distributions: Introduction

-Our proposal for generating $iid$ realizations hinges on drawing a mixture component with the relevant mixing probability, and the ability to simulate from the chosen component using a perfect sampling scheme.
-To develop the perfect sampling mechanism, we first consider the general Metropolis-Hastings algorithm on our compact ellipsoids and annuli, driven by uniform proposal distributions on these compact sets.
-Exploiting compactness, we then develop an appropriate minorization inequality for any given compact set in our sequence.
-Then representing the Metropolis-Hastings chain as a mixture of two components on any given member of our set sequence, we construct a perfect sampler for the mixture component density on its relevant support set.
-Furthermore, adopting and rectifying an idea proposed in \ctn{Murdoch98}, we avoid the computationally expensive coupling from the past (CFTP) algorithm proposed in \ctn{Propp96}.
-Bypassing CFTP rendered our perfect sampling idea very much computationally feasible.
-Integrating all our ideas, we develop a generic parallel algorithm for simulating $iid$ realizations from general target distributions.
+Our proposal for generating $iid$ realizations involves selecting a mixture component with its mixing probability and then simulating exactly from the chosen component using a perfect sampling scheme.
+To develop this scheme, we first consider the general Metropolis--Hastings algorithm on compact ellipsoids and annuli, driven by uniform proposal distributions.
+Exploiting compactness, we derive a suitable minorization inequality for each set in the sequence.
+Representing the Metropolis--Hastings chain as a mixture of two components, we then construct a perfect sampler for the density on its relevant support.
+Moreover, by adopting and rectifying an idea proposed in Murdoch and Green (1998), we avoid the computationally expensive coupling from the past (CFTP) algorithm of \ctn{Propp96}.
+Bypassing CFTP makes our approach computationally feasible.
+Integrating these ideas, we develop a generic parallel algorithm for simulating $iid$ realizations from general target distributions.

-To demonstrate the validity and feasibility of our developments in practice, we apply our parallel algorithm to some standard distributions: normal, Student's $t$ with $5$ degrees of freedom and Cauchy, for dimensions $d=1,5,10,50,100$.
-We also apply our ideas to a $50$-dimensional mixture normal distribution.
-In each case, we consider an appropriate location vector and scale matrix.
-In all the aforementioned setups, we simulate $10000$ $iid$ realizations with our parallel algorithm, and the results are highly accurate.
-Moreover, the implementation times turned out to be very reasonable, and several of the exercises took less than a minute for completion.
+To illustrate the feasibility of our methodology, we apply the parallel algorithm to several standard distributions: normal, Student’s $t$ with 5 degrees of freedom, and Cauchy, for $d = 1, 5, 10, 50, 100$.
+We also consider a 50-dimensional mixture of normal distributions.
+In all cases, we simulate 10,000 $iid$ realizations, and the results are highly accurate.
+Furthermore, computation times are reasonable, with several experiments completing in less than a minute.

-Further, we apply our $iid$ method to posterior distributions based on real data.
-Specifically, we obtain $10000$ $iid$ realizations from the posteriors corresponding to the well-known Challenger data and the Salmonella data, consisting of two and three parameters, respectively.
-Finally, we generate $10000$ $iid$ realizations from the $160$-dimensional posterior distribution corresponding to the highly challenging spatial example of the radionuclide count data on Rongelap Island.
-The spatial example is considered to be an extremely daunting MCMC convergence problem, yet we are able to obtain $10000$ $iid$ samples in just $30$ minutes.
-As we demonstrate, all our results are highly reliable.
+We also apply our method to posterior distributions based on real data.
+Specifically, we generate 10,000 $iid$ realizations from the posteriors corresponding to the Challenger data and the Salmonella data, with two and three parameters respectively.
+Finally, we address a particularly challenging case: generating 10,000 $iid$ realizations from the 160-dimensional posterior distribution for radionuclide count data on Rongelap Island, a problem widely regarded as difficult for MCMC convergence.
+Remarkably, we obtain $iid$ samples within 30 minutes, and the results are highly reliable.